TL;DR

 Meta’s privacy controls and privacy story are fragmented.
 There is a lack of a place to learn about the privacy concerns someone may have and how to address them.

-5 core privacy concerns were discovered through research:
+5 core privacy concerns emerged from this research:

 • Security: How you can keep your account secure